proofscape/pise/server/req/README.md

   telling `pip` _not_ to add their dependencies.

-* `requirements.local`: Manually listed packages that are required to run, and which are _not_ available on PyPI, but which are expected to be found as siblings of `pfsc-server`.
+* `requirements.local`: Manually listed packages that are required to run, and which are _not_ available on PyPI, but which are expected to be found in sibling or cousin directories of `pise/server`.

 * `requirements.txt`: Automatically generated from `requirements.in` using the
   `pip-tools` package.